sciguy14/Hack-the-PopShop/README.md

 Hack-the-PopShop Info
 =====================

 Image Recognition software paired with a lightweight server and some 120VAC Hardware control is used to automate Cornell University's PopShop Co-working Space.
 A MATLAB script grabs webcam images off the PopShop's streaming video feed, which captures a table and wall control grid.
 The Matlab script uses thresholding to ID when certain features are modified.
 For the lights, serial commands are sent to an arduino which controls a 120VAC Relay.
 For the music, a lightweight server initializes a connection between the computer running MATLAB, and another computer on the network that control's the PopShop's tunes.
+The MATLAB code runs on the computer connected the arduino.
+The server code is run on a Mac - running >= OSX 10.5 - on the same network as the computer running the MATLAB code.

 Contributers
 ============